What Is Alcohol Use Disorder?

 What Is Medication-Assisted Treatment?

-One reason the success rate of treating alcohol use disorder is so high is because of Medication-Assisted Treatment, or MAT.
+One reason the success rate of treating alcohol use disorder is so high is because of Medication-Assisted Treatment, or MAT for alcohol use disorder.
 This refers to the use of medications, in collaboration with counseling and behavioral therapy, to offer a holistic approach to treating the psychological and emotional causes and fallout of alcohol use disorder.
 Medication-Assisted Treatment also takes into consideration other health conditions and factors that every person brings with them into treatment.

 There is much research to suggest that Medication-Assisted Treatment is among the most beneficial and effective methods available today to treat alcohol use disorder.
 Addiction specialists have found that using MAT for alcohol use disorder successfully minimizes the withdrawal symptoms of discontinuing alcohol use, reduces cravings for more alcohol, and significantly increases a person’s chances of maintaining their sobriety.